shibhansh/loss-of-plasticity/lop/incremental_cifar/README.md

 * `--config`: this is a path to a `json` file that defines the parameter values for the experiment.
     We provide config files for each algorithm shown in the paper, but you may also write your own.
     For more details on how to write a config file, see the `README` in the `cfg` directory.
-    The only parameter you might have to adjust is `num_workers` depending on the number of available cpu cores.
+    **Note:** you might have to adjust is `num_workers` depending on the number of available cpu cores.
 * `--experiment-index`: this is a positive integer that determines the random seed for the experiment.
-    As long as you use the same index, the results should be identical as long as you run the experiment without any interruptions.
+    As long as you use the same index, the results should be identical as long as you run the experiment without any interruptions and on the same hardware.
     More on checkpointing at the end.
 * `--verbose`: indicates whether to print detailed information about the progress of the experiment.
-    If enabled, the script will print the train accuracy for each 25 mini-batches and the test and validation accuracy for each epoch, as well as the run time for each epoch.
+    If enabled, the script will print the train accuracy for every 25 mini-batches and the test and validation accuracy for each epoch, as well as the run time for each epoch.
     If disabled, it simply shows a progress bar.
     Note that the estimated time displayed on the progress bar is not very accurate since iterations